 The Act increases the obligations on an insured and places a significant responsibility on the person responsible for arranging the insurance.
 A good broker will explain the requirements and obligations under the Act and also share in the information gathering and risk presentation process.

 A professional indemnity claim can be an unpleasant and stressful experience.
 The amounts involved can be significant and there are reputation issues because someone is challenging the competence of your business.
 An Insurance Broker will provide invaluable advice and support throughout the whole process.

 And wouldn't it be marvellous if every claim notified was willingly accepted by the insurance company!
 But the reality is that well over 50% of commercial insurance claims are challenged by the insurer in some way.
 A broker will be able to help remove any unnecessary or unfair ‘reservations of rights’ to ensure your claim is fairly accepted and paid by your insurer.

 A broker is always working on your side to achieve the best possible outcome on claims.

-So to sum up, a business needs an insurance broker to advise on them on insurance every bit as much as they need an accountant to advise them on their accounts.
-The broker service is highly cost effective and if you choose the right one, they will be an essential part of your business advisory team.
-An insurance broker gives value for money.
+To summarise, a business needs an Insurance Broker to advise them on insurance every bit as much as they need an accountant to advise them on their accounts or a solicitor to advise on the law.
+The broker service is highly cost-effective and if you choose the right one, they will be an essential part of your business advisory team.
+A good Insurance Broker will give you peace of mind.

 This guidance note is intended for information purposes only.
-It is not and does not purport to be legal or accountancy advice.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © 2017 All copyright is owned by Professional Indemnity Insurance Brokers Ltd
+It is not and does not purport to be legal advice or specific insurance advice.
+Whilst all care was taken to ensure the accuracy of the guidance note at the time is was written, it is not to be regarded as a substitute for specific advice.
+If you require specific advice, call us on 0345 251 4000.
+This guidance note shall not be reproduced in any form without our prior permission. © All copyright is owned by Professional Indemnity Insurance Brokers Ltd.